cbsd/cbsd.io/docs/cbsd/tutorials/jail-upgrade.md

 # Jail upgrade
 ## Warning

 **Description:**

 Upgrade procedure jail always carries certain risks in the form of disruption of service, therefore, make it a rule to always create backups of the jail.
-If you are running on ZFS file system, you can use the command [cbsd jsnapshot](https://www.bsdstore.ru/en/12.0.x/wf_jsnapshot_ssi.html) for a frozen state of the jail before the start of work.
+If you are running on ZFS file system, you can use the command [cbsd jsnapshot (zfs-only)](jail-snapshot(zfs-only)) for a frozen state of the jail before the start of work.
 For example:

 ```
 % cbsd jsnapshot mode=create jname=jail1 snapname=before_update